COVID-19 Variant Information

 - Delta: It was first identified in India in December 2020, but wasn’t detected in the United States until March 2021.
 This variant has an increased ability to be passed between individuals.
 It may cause more than 2x as many infections as previous variants.
-Some data suggest the Delta variant might cause more severe illness than previous strains in unvaccinated persons.
+Some data suggests the Delta variant might cause more severe illness than previous strains in unvaccinated individuals.

 - Omicron: It was first identified in Botswana and South Africa in November 2021 and was detected shortly after on December 1, 2021 in the United States.
-This variant may have increased ability to be passed between individuals.
-Because this variant is very new, not enough research as been done to determine exactly what its ability to be passed between individuals may be or the severity of disease it may cause.
+This variant has an increased ability to be passed between individuals.
+Some data suggests the Omicron variant might cause less severe illness than previous strains, especially in vaccinated and boosted individuals.

 More information can be found on the CDC website.